diffusion-tractography/diffusion-tractography.github.io/_sources/pages/advanced_tractography/preprocessing.md

 </figure>

 ## Field Bias Correction
-To improve brain mask estimation, we need to run a bias field correction which will normalise the image.
+To improve brain mask estimation and comparison between subjects, we need to run a bias field correction which will normalise the image.

 ```shell
 dwibiascorrect -fsl fibrecup_denoise_gibbs_preproc.mif fibrecup_denoise_gibbs_preproc_biasCorr.mif -bias bias.mif
 ```

+* -fsl is telling the software to use fsl method of bias correction, you can also use -ants.

 To check the bias field we just load that into mrview.

 ```shell